Actindo-AG/Documentation/DataHub/Integration/01_ManageAttributes.md

 ## Permanently delete an attribute

 You can permanently delete an attribute if it is no longer needed.
-As there are usually dependencies on an attribute, for example through an attribute set or created products, it is strongly recommended not to delete an attribute irretrievably.
+As there are usually dependencies on an attribute, for example through an attribute set or created products, it is recommended to deactivate an attribute instead of deleting it permanently.
 Permanently deleted attributes cannot be recovered.

 #### Prerequisites